noemibuehrer/oral-cavity-model-paper/README.md

 To reproduce the results:

 1. Ensure all dependencies are installed and the environment is set up.
-2. Pull the required data and artifacts using `dvc pull`.
+2. Pull the required data and artifacts using `dvc pull -r azure`.
 3. Execute the pipeline using `dvc repro`.

 For any issues or questions, please refer to the respective tool documentation or open an issue in this repository.